filrak/pwa-introduction/README.md

 # Vue.js PWA introduction project

 > A Vue.js project with very simple PWA capabilities and a looooooot of comments.
-It uses firebase endpoint for orthers - don't break it so the others can use it ;)
+It uses firebase endpoint for orders - don't break it so the others can use it ;)

 ## Build Setup